w3f/polkadot-spec/README.md

 ### Broken Links

-During the `preBuild`, the external links in the markdown files will be checked.<br/>
+During the `preBuild,` the external links in the markdown files will be checked.<br/>
-After the `build`, the internal links will be checked.<br/>
+After the `build,` the internal links will be checked.<br/>
 If any link is broken, the console will show a warning.<br/>

 Refer to [`checkBrokenInternalLinks/index.ts`](https://github.com/w3f/polkadot-spec-website/tree/main/plugins/checkBrokenInternalLinks/index.ts) and [`checkBrokenExternalLinks/index.ts`](https://github.com/w3f/polkadot-spec-website/tree/main/preBuild/checkBrokenExternalLinks/index.ts).